dlt-hub/dlt/docs/website/blog/2024-01-12-dlt-dbt-runner-on-cloud-functions.md

 GitHub actions is an orchestrator that most would not find suitable for a data warehouse setup - but it certainly could do the job for a minimalistic setup.
 GitHub actions provide 2000 free minutes per month, so if our pipelines run for 66 minutes per day, we fit in the free tier.
-If our pipelines took another 1h per day, we would need to pay $14.88 in a month for the smallest machine i.e. Linux machine having 2 vCPUs.
+If our pipelines took another 1h per day, we would need to pay ~15 USD/month for the smallest machine i.e. Linux machine having 2 vCPUs.

 Cloud functions are serverless lightweight computing solutions that can handle small computational